wagtail/wagtail/docs/core_components/images/using_images_outside_wagtail.rst

 Performance
 ===========

-Currently, Wagtail will resize the image every time it is requested.
+Currently, Wagtail will regenerate the image every time it is requested.
 For high volume sites, it is recommended to use a frontend cache to reduce load on the backend servers.